-Tritan might sound like something out of a sci-fi movie, but you’ve probably sipped from it without even realizing it.
-It’s the material behind many “BPA-free” water bottles, baby gear, and food containers that promise to be a safer kind of plastic.
-But what is Tritan—and is it the better choice?
+Tritan might sound like something out of a sci-fi movie, but you’ve probably used it without even knowing.
+It’s the clear plastic behind lots of “BPA-free” water bottles, baby cups, and food containers that claim to be a safer choice.
+Tritan is tough, dishwasher-safe, and looks like glass without the risk of breaking which is why so many families use it.

 What Is Tritan Material?